Skip to content

 validate-fix

-HARD GATEHARD GATE — Fix must not regress.
+HARD GATE — Fix must not regress.
 Run full test suite and manual UAT before declaring success.
-A fix that passes tests but breaks something else is a failure.

 Prove the fix works.
 “I think it works” is not evidence.
 Run the suite, show the output, then harden against recurrence.